-MADT.304 - Interactive Objects II - Art and Interactivity 3 Credits fundamentals of MADT.204 through student-driven investigations in circuits, sensors, and the development of interactive objects.
+MADT.304 - Interactive Objects II - Art and Interactivity 3 Credits their implementation in a wide range of artistic projects.
+This faculty supported studio further develops the skills and fundamentals of MADT.204 through student-driven investigations in circuits, sensors, and the development of interactive objects.
 Students will build upon their skill sets with workshops including advanced Arduino programming, interfacing with audio and video systems, data-responsive objects, advanced sensing circuits, and kinetics.

-Prerequisite: MADT 204, plus an additional 6 credits of 200-level studio courses

-This course focusses on the exploration and development of new forms and systems of interactivity and their implementation in a wide range of artistic projects.
-This faculty supported studio further develops the skills and
+Prerequisite: MADT 204, plus an additional 6 credits of 200-level studio courses This course focusses on the exploration and development of new forms and systems of interactivity and

-MADT.306 - 3D Worlds-Virtual Realities
+MADT.306 - 3D Worlds-Virtual Realities 3 Credits